faridkhan5/Cold-Email-Llama/README.md

 1. **URL Input:** Users input a job description URL into the Streamlit interface.
 2. **Web Scraping:** WebBaseLoader to scrape the job details from the provided URL.
 3. **Job Extraction:** LLaMA 3.1 model extracts key information from the scraped text, further parsing it into a JSON format.
-4. **Portfolio Matching:** The system queries a Chroma vector database to find relevant portfolio links based on the job skills.
+4. **Portfolio Matching:** The system queries a Chromadb vector database to find relevant portfolio links based on the job skills.
 5. **Email Generation:** The LLaMA 3.1 70B model generates a personalized cold email, incorporating the job details and relevant portfolio links.

 ## Tech Stack
 * **LangChain:** For creating AI-powered chains of operations
-* **Chroma:** Vector database for storing and querying portfolio data
+* **Chromadb:** Vector database for storing and querying portfolio data
 * **Groq:** For generating cold emails with fast inference